muff1nman/ClassNotes/Econ/EconAndTech.md

 - No barriers to entry: Equal access to inputs and technology (i.e. patents)
 - Identical goods
-- Perfect information: All market particpants know prices (input prices, output prices, etc)
+- Perfect information: All market participants know prices (input prices, output prices, etc.
 - Many buyers and sellers
-- No uncertainity
+- No uncertainty
 - Firms are price takers (its actions cannot impact market price)
 - Transactions are costless